sensu/sensu-docs/content/sensu-enterprise/3.8/quick-start/five-minute-install.md

     parent: quick-start
 ---

+_IMPORTANT: [Sensu Enterprise reached end-of-life (EOL) March 31, 2020][17], and we [permanently removed][18] the Sensu EOL repository on February 1, 2021.<br><br>This means the repositories specified in the instructions and code examples below are no longer available.
+To migrate to Sensu Go, read the [Sensu Enterprise migration guide][19]._

 This installation guide is intended to help you install Sensu Enterprise in a development environment for testing purposes.